kaisenlinux/manpages-dev/category/Backup/rsync.md

        --super
               This tells the receiving side to attempt super-user activities even if the receiving rsync wasn't run by the super-user.
 These activities include: preserving users via the
-              --owner option, preserving all groups (not just the current user's groups) via the --groups option, and copying devices via the --devices option.
-This is useful  for  sys‐ tems  that  allow  such activities without being the super-user, and also for ensuring that you will get errors if the receiving side isn't being run as the super-user.
+              --owner option, preserving all groups (not just the current user's groups) via the --group option, and copying devices via the --devices option.
+This is useful for systems that  allow  such  activities without being the super-user, and also for ensuring that you will get errors if the receiving side isn't being run as the super-user.
 To turn off super-user activities, the super-user can use --no-super.

        --fake-super
               When this option is enabled, rsync simulates super-user activities by saving/restoring the privileged attributes via special extended attributes that are attached  to  each